-Beginning in 2019, the Written Exam for primary board certification in Anesthesiology will be offered twice a year in April and August.
+The Written Exam for primary board certification in Anesthesiology will be offered once a year in August.
 Prior to sitting for the exam, the following eligibility requirements must be met:

 To take the Written Exam for primary board certification in Anesthesiology the following steps must be completed:

 - Submit a completed application, required documentation and application fee prior to the application deadline of the year in which the examination is to be taken.

 - Submit a letter of recommendation from your program director or trainers who can attest to your residency training in Anesthesiology and verify that two years of formal training have been or will be completed on or before the scheduled date of the exam.

 An exam fee of $500 must be submitted with your completed application.
 No application will be considered complete until all fees have been paid.